JuliaDataScience/JuliaDataScience/contents/data_vis_makie_glmakie.md

 @sc JDS.peaks()
 ```

-Whose output for the different plotting functions is
+The output for the different plotting functions is

 ```jl
 @sco JDS.plot_peaks_function()